 Everything's bigger in Texas, and Houston is no exception: it's the biggest city of them all.
 Begin a tour of this cosmopolitan metropolis at Space Center Houston, where interactive displays recreate the challenges of space exploration.
 A thriving Museum District preserves Houston's rich cultural treasures, while an abundance of parks preserve the city's green spaces.
 The cow-wrestling days may be over in Houston, but you don't have to look far to find traditional Texas culture: its remnants can be found at Gilley's honky-tonk and barbecue joints everywhere.

 Things to Do

 "Houston, we have a problem."
 Space Center Houston brings to life this and other memorable moments in space exploration with lunar simulators and anti-gravity environments.
 More earthly subjects fill the exhibits at the Houston Museum of Natural Science, including a recreated rainforest and glittering geodes.
 The attraction forms part of the extensive Museum District, which also includes the Czech Center Museum, the Health Museum, and the Children's Museum of Houston.

 Nightlife and Entertainment

 The quintessential Texas honky-tonk, Gilley's packs its dance floor with more cowboy hats and oversize belt buckles than you can possibly count.
-Although the club is large and famous, you'll find a more authentic vibe at Blanco's, including many of the state's best bands.
 Classical music fans will find plenty to love in Houston, too.
 The city's thriving cultural scene is centered in the Theater District, including symphony, opera, ballet and theater.

 Restaurants and Dining